microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/applications-api-overview.md

 ---
-title: "Manage Microsoft Entra applications by using Microsoft Graph"
+title: "Manage Microsoft Entra applications using Microsoft Graph"
 description: "Learn how to manage the lifecycle and settings for Microsoft Entra applications and service principals programmatically using Microsoft Graph APIs."
 author: FaithOmbongi
 ms.author: ombongifaith